 Just because Cape Town is blessed with stunning beaches and has a culture of outdoor living, it does not mean she “switches off her lights” during winter.
 Au contraire.
 When the days get shorter and nippier, the Mother City tends to reveal her uniqueness, her comfort zones and secrets.
 Here are a few good reasons why you should visit Cape Town during the colder months and Easter.

 Walk in the glorious rain

-Walking on the beach in cold weather also promises a new perspective on ocean life and the coast.
+Walking on the beach in cold weather also promises a new perspective on ocean life and the coast and is a must see in Cape Town.
 Experts agree that walking in the rain has benefits.
 Less people walk in the rain, giving you the space and time to reflect and own the route.
 It has also been scientifically proven that the air during a spell of rain is cleaner and fresher.
 Rain also has a calming effect on us and it’s good for your health.